 Welcome to Supermachine Studio’s official blog. (***Don’t look for official Supermachine Studio’s website.
 It does not exist) The content in this blog is all related to the projects we are involved.
-They are published and updated according to what we are doing at that moment of time.
+They are published and updated according to what we are doing at that moment of time (pre-tagged with the year that project starts).
 If you would like to look at some projects in particular, please click the categories organized on the right hand side column.

 You can now follow Supermachine Studio on Twitter @supermachinestu as well as Facebook page : www.facebook.com/pages/Supermachine-studio

 Design team: Yupadee Suvisith with Pitupong Chaowakul